 Vitiligo is a chronic disease characterised by patchy discolouration of the skin.

 The loss of pigmentation is due to the inhibition or destruction of the cells that produce melanin.
-The disease occurs in approximately 1% of the global population.
-It can occur in infancy, but in approximately half of all cases usually first appears from the age of 20.
+The disease occurs in approximately 1% of the global population and can already onset in infancy; in approximately half of all cases it usually first appears from the age of 20.

-- the autoimmune hypothesis: the premise here is that the body itself is responsible for the destruction of pigment cells.
+- According to the autoimmune hypothesis, the body itself is responsible for the destruction of pigment cells.

-- the neurogenic hypothesis: the premise here is that melanocytes are destroyed by substances released by skin nerves.
+- The neural hypothesis proposes that melanocytes are destroyed by substances released by skin nerves.
 This might explain, for example, why vitiligo progresses rapidly under stress, as these nerves are known to release more of these substances into the skin in times of stress.

 It is also conceivable that all three hypotheses may be involved.

 Mental stress, exposure to intense sunlight and injury to the skin may have a negative effect on the course of the disease.
-Hormonal changes, pregnancy and puberty are other possible trigger factors.
+Hormonal changes such as in pregnancy and puberty are other possible trigger factors.

 In generalised vitiligo, depigmentation occurs on both sides of the body.
 Sufferers may experience flare-ups and these may cause the white patches to cover virtually the entire body surface.

 In localised vitiligo, the patches appear on only one side of the body.
-In most cases, the vitiligo is less pronounced.
+In most cases, the disease is therefore less pronounced.

-The following treatments are available for vitiligoand and can also often be combined:
+The following treatments are available for vitiligo and can often be combined: